 Guest Designer // Hope of Hope’s Quilt Designs

-Helen is the guest designer for this month in the Quilt-Group.
+Hope is the guest designer for this month in the Quilt-Group.
 I’m totally excited to introduce her.
 She is one talented gal who is an artist along with her quilting.
-The pattern she is sharing -Bee Sweet- is only available to members.
+The pattern she is sharing -Cough Drops- is only available to members.
 Join here if you’d like to have access to it + more projects than you have time.
 Join now!